Miami Woman Claims $2 Million Dollar Prize In Florida Lottery Scratch Off Game

 TALLAHASSEE (CBSMiami) – A Miami woman has claimed a $2 million prize in a Florida Lottery scratch-off game.

-Yodelmy Lopez Leyva, won the big money from the $2,000,000 50X Cashword Scratch-Off game.READ MORE: Four People Shot At a Easter Party In NW Dade Home
+Yodelmy Lopez Leyva, won the big money from the $2,000,000 50X Cashword Scratch-Off game.READ MORE: Badly Burned Body Discovered In Parking Garage At The Falls Mall

-She chose to receive her winnings in a lump-sum payment of $1,760,000.00.READ MORE: Woman Hospitalized After A Crash and A Shooting In Hollywood
+She chose to receive her winnings in a lump-sum payment of $1,760,000.00.READ MORE: Parkland Woman Says She Couldn’t Cash Her Claim Check Because Property Insurance Company Had Entered Liquidation

 Lopez Leyva purchased her winning ticket from La Favorita Discount, located at 2742 Southwest 8th Street in Miami.
 The retailer will receive a $4,000 bonus for selling it.

 The $10 game, $2,000,000 50X CASHWORD, launched in December 2020 and features more than $229 million in cash prizes, including eight top prizes of $2 million!
-The game’s overall odds are 1-in-3.37.MORE NEWS: Deadly Shooting Investigation Underway At a Lauderhill Apartment Complex
+The game’s overall odds are 1-in-3.37.MORE NEWS: TSA Won't Enforce Mask Policy Anymore After Florida Judge Voids US Mandate For Travel

 CBS4 is your official Florida Lottery station.